shayshaybby8-wq/zechub/Zinder.md

 rather than having to be rewritten to understand `WalletQuery`.

-The repository explicitly describes this as a separate compatibility service rather than making `lightwalletd` the basis of Zinder's internal architecture.
+This is explicitly described as a separate compatibility service rather than making `lightwalletd` the basis of Zinder's internal architecture.

 You can test it with: